Expatria-Technologies/Flexi-HAL/README.md

 ### Stepper Drivers
 <img src="/readme_images/Stepper_Pins.jpg" width="300">

 The stepper drivers are designed to be used with IDC connectors that are quick to assemble.
 Unfortuantely you will need to ensure that at the external driver the high and low signal pairs are connected correctly as there is no standard pinout on these drivers.
 The 8 pin conneciton allows you to run a high and low pair for every signal to ensure the best possible signal integrity.
-The Flexi-HAL uses high speed digital isolators and differential RS-422 style signal drivers for maximum speed and signal integrity.
+The Flexi-HAL uses high speed digital isolators and differential RS-422 style signal drivers for the motion signals.

 ### Analog Spindle Control